emfcamp/docker-mediawiki/README.md

 * Visit http://localhost:8087 and complete the installation wizard

 The database credentials are: host `db`, db `wiki`, username `wiki`, password `wiki`.
-Once you've downloaded the config file, put it in `./data/config`.
+Once you've downloaded the config file, put it in `./data/config`, and add the following at the end:

+    enableSemantics( 'localhost:8087' );
+    wfLoadExtension( 'PageForms' );

 ## Updating